 Godly sorrow is the direct effect of God’s Word upon a heart that has been soften and broken by God’s Spirit.
 It is an inward grief experienced and expressed by a heart that loves to obey and serve God, but fails or falls short of God’s expectation along the way.

-Godly sorrow never keeps or chases you away from God, but it will always draw or drive you to the waiting arms of the merciful God.
-Godly sorrow will always drive you to the throne of grace to seek for and obtain mercy and forgiveness, and to find grace to obey God (Heb.
+Godly sorrow never keeps or chases you away from God, but always draws or drives you to the waiting arms of the merciful God.
+Godly sorrow will always drive you to the throne of grace to receive God’s mercy and forgiveness, and to find grace to obey God (Heb.
 4:16).

-Friend, are you presently living in sin and yet feeling no sorrow or internal turmoil or disturbance?
+Friend, are you presently living in sins and yet feeling no sorrow or internal turmoil or disturbance?

-This is a true indication that you are still completely dead in sin (Eph.
+That is a true indication that you are still completely dead in your sins (Eph.
 2:1-3)!

 Your spirit needs to be revived, quickened and transformed.
 How?

-By receiving the gift of everlasting life through faith in the person and finished work of Jesus Christ on the cross!
+By receiving the gift of everlasting life through faith in Jesus Christ!

-This is not a godly sorrow but the ungodly sorrow which leads to death and destruction.
+Beware!
+That is not godly sorrow but ungodly sorrow that leads to death and destruction.
 Therefore, don’t let it linger on in your soul.
 Remember Judas Iscariot!

-Therefore, like Simon Peter, rise up today and go before God in humility, repentance and faith to obtain His mercy and forgiveness which are available to you in Christ.
+Therefore, like Simon Peter, rise up today and go before God in humility, repentance and faith to appropriate God’s mercy and forgiveness which are available to you in Christ.

 “So rend your heart, and not your garments; return to the LORD your God, for He is gracious and merciful, Slow to anger, and of great kindness; and He relents from doing harm.”
 (Joel 2:13 NKJV).